-Tom Brady Will ‘Keep Throwing To’ Jakobi Meyers As Patriots Rookie’s Stock Rises
+NESN

 Meyers, who’s had to subsist on scout-team reps for much of the season, did see more time with Brady and the starting offense during practice this week to prepare for Gordon’s absence.
 Even those opportunities were limited, however, with Edelman and Dorsett occupying the top two spots on the updated depth chart.

-Still, Meyers knew he’d be playing a significant role against the Jets, and he did all he could to prepare accordingly.
+Still, Meyers knew he’d have a significant role against the Jets, and he did all he could to prepare accordingly.

 “I would say since this is the Patriots, we don’t really have an excuse here,” Meyers said.
 “So if I was to come in and not be ready because I didn’t have any reps with (Brady), that would just look bad on my part.
 I got to watch guys like Phil and Julian go throughout the week.
 I’ve just got to learn as much as they do and pay attention whenever they go in and get the mental reps, so when it was my turn, I was able to handle it.”